Building Surveying Services Under s.238(1)(b) the Building Act 1993

 If you received a building notice and decide to address the requirements on the notice, you may be asked to engage the services of a registered building practitioner such as a registered Building Surveyor and provide a certificate of compliance under s.238(1)(b) of the Building Act.

 The practitioner must not give the certificate unless the building work is inspected.
 They must refer to documentation and reports to demonstrate compliance with the Building legislation, including the National Construction Code.

 If our office is to provide this service for the attention of the MBS, we must inspect the works and gather information to support the retention of the work.
 The information we will require can include but is not limited to architectural plans and evidence of suitability, e.g. structural engineering documentation.

-Once we are satisfied with compliance of the building work, we can issue the certificate or report for the attention of the MBS so a determination can be made as to whether the illegal building work can be retained.
+Once we are satisfied with the compliance of the building work, we can issue the certificate or report for the attention of the MBS so a determination can be made as to whether the illegal building work can be retained.

-If a building requires rectification work, the RBS which can be us or the Municipal Building Surveyor of your local government may issue a Building order or agrees that you carry out the work by a building permit.
+If a building requires rectification work, the RBS, which can be the Municipal Building Surveyor of your local government or us, may issue a Building Order or decides that you carry out the work by a building permit.
 Our building surveyor can provide services for building permit, including issuing a building permit.

 For more information about the illegal building work certification services, please CONTACT US.